Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * `myapp-memory-usage --warning 80 --critical 90`
 * `myapp-deployment-status`

-All plugins are written in Python and will be licensed under the [UNLICENSE](https://unlicense.org/), which is a license with no conditions whatsoever that dedicates works to the public domain.

 ### Setting up your Development Environment

-All plugins are coded using Python 3.9.
-Simply clone the libraries and monitoring plugins and start working:
+All plugins target Python 3.9 or newer (Python 3.9 is required for RHEL 8 compatibility).
+Clone the libraries and monitoring plugins and start working:

 ```bash
 git clone git@github.com:Linuxfabrik/lib.git